stellenberger/setting_up_a_new_workstation/README.md

 # Setting up a new workstation

 I created this as a reference for myself to look back to when I set up a new machine.
-This is specifically set up to accomodate the *ruby* and *java* developer.
+This is specifically set up to accomodate the *ruby*, *java* and *python* developer.
 However, if you are a web developer in general, you will probably still find this set-up somewhat useful.
 I would just skip the RVM, Ruby and pry steps and you are good to go.

 ---